 The beams projected are a form of analog data.
 This data is grey-scale, and prior to viewing, needs to be converted via an analog to digital converter.
 The digital radiography device may either be wired or wireless.

 We regularly make use of digital radiography over conventional imaging.
-To know more about digital imaging call us at 608-274-5970 or visit Madison Family Dental Associates.
+To know more about digital imaging, or the other dental services we offer, call us at 608-274-5970 or visit Madison Family Dental Associates.